pingcap/community/soc/README.md

 * dmctl

-  * `query-status`: query basic information of task, contain some complex and not clear error message
+  * `query-status`: queries basic information of the task, including some complex and unclear error messages
   * `show-ddl-lock` ....
   * `query-error` ...
 * grafana - many no sense monitor graph